Germany takes control of 3 Russian-owned oil refineries

 BERLIN (AP) — Germany is taking control of three Russian-owned refineries in the country to ensure energy security before an embargo on oil from Russia takes effect next year, officials said Friday.

-The Economy Ministry said in a statement that Rosneft Deutschland GmbH and RN Refining & Marketing GmbH will be put under the administration of Germany’s Federal Network Agency.
-As a result, the agency will also control the companies’ shares in three refineries: PCK Schwedt, MiRo and Bayernoil, located in the east and south of the country.
+Two subsidiaries of Russian oil giant Rosneft — Rosneft Deutschland GmbH and RN Refining & Marketing GmbH — will be put under the administration of Germany’s Federal Network Agency, the Economy Ministry said in a statement.

+As a result, the agency will also control the companies’ shares in the refineries PCK Schwedt, MiRo and Bayernoil, located in the east and south of Germany.

+“This is a far-reaching energy policy decision to protect our country,” German Chancellor Olaf Scholz said.
+“We’ve long known that Russia isn’t a reliable supplier of energy anymore.”

+“With today’s decision, we’re ensuring that Germany is supplied with oil in the medium- and long-term as well,” Scholz said.
+“That is particularly true for the Schwedt refinery.”

+The facility provides petroleum products to much of northeastern Germany, including Berlin.

-Rosneft accounts for about 12% of Germany’s oil refining capacity, importing several hundred million euros’ (dollars’) worth of oil from Russia every month, the ministry said.
+Rosneft accounts for about 12% of Germany’s oil refining capacity, importing oil worth several hundred million euros (dollars) every month, the ministry said.

 It said the move would help ensure continued energy supplies and was initially due to last for six months.

-Rosneft had previously made clear it had no intention to end the import of Russian oil via the Druzhba pipeline, despite a looming EU embargo coming into force on Jan 1, 2023.
+Rosneft had previously made clear it had no intention to stop imports of oil via the Druzhba pipeline, which runs from Russia through Ukraine to refineries in central Europe, despite a looming EU embargo coming into force on Jan 1, 2023.

-The ministry said a long-term plan will also be announced for the future of the PCK refinery in Schwedt, which employs about 1,200 people and provides petroleum products to much of northeastern Germany including Berlin.

-This story correct a previous version to note that the PCK refinery employs about 1,200 people, not 12,000.
+Scholz said a 1-billion-euro (dollar) aid package would secure jobs for about 1,200 people currently working at the PCK refinery in Schwedt and help with its long-term transformation as part of the transition toward a green economy.

+Economy Minister Robert Habeck said the refinery would in the future receive oil through a pipeline from the port city of Rostock and via neighboring Poland, which had refused to provide supplies as long as there was a risk that Rosneft might profit from them.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.